 - Brno is where Czech wine is just as important as Czech beer

-- Brno is a gastronomy haven and centre of Vietnamese cuisine
+- Brno is a gastronomy haven and the centre of Vietnamese cuisine

 - Brno Travel Tips and Planning